tomeryeh/demo/chooseyourday/tutorial.md

     { "term": { "event": $scope.currentEvent._id } }
 ]}};
 ```
-2. call the ``search`` function of Kuzzle API to update the particips list and apply the scope:
+2. call the ``search`` function of Kuzzle API to update the participants list and apply the scope:
 ```javascript
 kuzzle.search(kuzzleChannel, filter, function (error, response) {
   (...)